dialogtekgeek/AVSD-DSTC10_Official/README.md

 #### Task 2: Grounding Video QA dialog
     Goal: Answer reasoning temporal Localization

-    To support answers needs to be shown without using manual descriptions.
+    To support answers, evidence is required to be shown without using manual descriptions.
-    When a system answer “A dog is barking.”, the sound of the dog’s barking and the image of the dog should be provided as evidence.
+    When a system answer is “A dog is barking.”, the sound of the dog’s barking and the image of the dog should be provided as evidence.
     The localization of audiovisual evidence is required for each generated answers.
     To train reasoning localization, begin and end timing of evidences will be additionally provided for the training data.